xprcode/Cantor_Flask_Web_Application/README.md

 ### Attributes:
 - id: Primary key for the user.
 - name: Unique username for the user.
-- password: User's password (Note: Storing passwords directly in the database is not recommended in a production environment; consider using password hashing and salting).
+- password: User's password (Note: Storing passwords using password hashing and salting).
 - email: User's email address
+#### Relationships:
+- portfolio: User's currency portfolio records.
+- history: User's transaction history.

+### Portfolio Class

+The `Portfolio` class represents the currencies refered amounts which a user has.

-### Methods:
+### History

-- repr: Returns a string representation of the user instance.
-- get_user_info: Retrieves user information from the database and updates the instance.
+The `History` class represents all buy and sell actions made by a customer.

 <a name="todo-list"></a>
 ## Todo List